popeyevn/todomvc/README.md

-A simple todo list app built with React, Redux and Webpack
+A simple todo list app built with React and Webpack